Roger Penrose: Religious views

 During an interview with BBC Radio 4 on 25 September 2010, Penrose stated, "I'm not a believer myself.
 I don't believe in established religions of any kind."
 He regards himself as an agnostic.
-In the 1991 film A Brief History of Time, he also said, "I think I would say that the universe has a purpose, it's not somehow just there by chance ... some people, I think, take the view that the universe is just there and it runs along—it's a bit like it just sort of computes, and we happen somehow by accident to find ourselves in this thing.
+In the film A Brief History of Time (1991) he said, "I think I would say that the universe has a purpose, it's not somehow just there by chance ... some people, I think, take the view that the universe is just there and it runs along—it's a bit like it just sort of computes, and we happen somehow by accident to find ourselves in this thing.
 But I don't think that's a very fruitful or helpful way of looking at the universe, I think that there is something much deeper about it."

 Penrose is a patron of Humanists UK.